-- Pour in stock and bring to simmer.
+- Pour in broth and bring to a simmer.
 Cook until parsnips and apples have softened.

 Best Cooking Apple to Use

-For this creamy parsnip apple soup, I opt for Granny Smith apples.
-I love their tartness and they pair beautifully with the sweet parsnip.
+For this creamy parsnip apple soup, I like to use Granny Smith apples.
+I love their tartness and they pair beautifully with the sweet parsnips.
 Don’t have those?
 Sub with Pink Lady or Braeburn.

 - Little drizzle of heavy cream swirled over top

 - Crumbled goat cheese

 - Homemade croutons

 - Drizzle of olive oil (garlic olive oil is lovely)

 - Heavy cream is used, but if you like to lighten things up an equal amount of plain whole milk Greek yogurt could be used instead.

 - White pepper is used in this parsnip soup, but if you don’t have that on hand, regular black pepper would work too.